×

 What is a typical expat home or apartment like in Trinidad & Tobago?

 "We live in a 4 bedroom house with a pool and a small garden which is ideal for the children.
 There is not much land and the houses are generally overlooked by other houses!
 Also, because of the high crime rate in Trinidad you will find that there are wrought iron bars on all windows and doors.
-Some do blend in with the houses and after a while you do tend to forget about them - but they are obviously there for a reason," explained one person living in West Moorings, Trinidad & Tobago.
+Some do blend in with the houses and after a while you do tend to forget about them - but they are obviously there for a reason," explained one foreigner living in West Moorings, Trinidad & Tobago.

 View More Answers